 Friendships or bullying

 These sessions give children an opportunity to develop strategies to manage the challenging’s they face and explore solutions.
 Alongside the work with the individual we provide support for Parents around the issues that their child is facing.

-If you think your child could benefit from this service then please contact your child’s teacher to discuss further or contact Queenstown Lakes Family Centre.
+If you think your child could benefit from this service then please contact your child’s teacher to discuss further or contact Central Lakes Family Centre.

 Health Advice, Assessment and Referral